For more information contact:

 An unauthorized client or access point on the WSU network, or an unauthorized access point seeking to impersonate the official WSU network.

-Security authorization is the official management decision given by a senior University official to:
+Security authorization is the official management decision given by a senior WSU system official to:

 - Authorize the operation of a system or the common controls inherited by designated organizations systems; and